warlordwinter/startup/wnotes.md

 export default MyComponent;
 ```

-Final Study Guide
+# Final Study Guide

 1. What ports are used for HTTP, HTTPS, SSH?
+http typically use port 80
+https typically use port 443
+SSH (Secure Shell) typically uses port 22.

 2. What do HTTP status codes in the 300, 400, 500 range indicate?
+*300 range* indicates redirection (redirecting you to)
+*400 range* indicates client errors (bad requests)
+*500 range* indicates server error (internal server error)

 3. What does the HTTP header content-type allows you to do?
+The `Content-Type` header in an HTTP request or response specifies the media type of the resource.
+It tells the recipient what the data type of the content is and how to properly parse it.
+For example, it can indicate that the content is in HTML `(text/html)`, JSON `(application/json)`, or XML `(application/xml)`. *Allows you to emphzise the content type*

 4. What do the following attributes of a cookie do?
-- Domain
-- Path
-- SameSite
-- HTTPOnly
+- Domain - Specifies the domain to which the cookie belongs and to which it should be sent.
+If the domain attribute is not specified, the cookie is valid for the domain that issued the request. *where the cookies come from*
+- Path - Path: Specifies the subset of URLs to which the cookie is sent.
+If a cookie is set with a specific path, it will only be sent to requests made to that path or subdirectories. *The cookie is generated here.
+We only care about the foo part.*
+- SameSite - This attribute is used to control whether a cookie should be restricted to a first-party or same-site context.
+It helps mitigate the risk of cross-site request forgery attacks.
+Possible values are "Strict," "Lax," or "None."
+"Strict" means the cookie is only sent in a first-party context, "Lax" is a more relaxed mode, and "None" means the cookie can be sent in cross-site requests. *only returns cookies to the samesites.
+Meaning only google websites can use google cookies*
+- HTTPOnly  When set, the cookie is not accessible through JavaScript, enhancing security by mitigating the risk of cross-site scripting (XSS) attacks. *not allow JS to run on the browser so it can read the browser*

-5. Assuming the following Express middleware, what would be the console.log output for an HTTP GET  request with a URL path of /foo/bar?
+5. Assuming the following Express middleware, what would be the console.log output for an HTTP GET  request with a URL path of /foo/bar? *look the console logs and see what order the functions are called.*

-6. Given the following Express service code: What does the following JavaScript fetch return?
+6. Given the following Express service code: What does the following JavaScript fetch return? *fetch returns status code or response objects (GET,POST,ETC).
+Also Promises can be returned too* if you see app.use that is an express service code.

 7. Given the following MongoDB query
 ```javascript
 { cost: { $gt: 10 }, name: /fran.*/}
 ```
 Select all the mathcing documents
+This code seems to be grabbing any values that are greater than 10 and that has the name that starts with "fran."

 8. How should you store user passwords in a database?
+Hashed and Salted

-9. Assuming the following Node.js service code is executing with websockets, what will be logged to  the console of the web browser?
+9. Assuming the following Node.js service code is executing with websockets, what will be logged to  the console of the web browser? *study what happens on connect, disconnect, and message*

 10. What is the WebSocket protocol used for?

 11. What is JSX and how are the curly braces rendered?
+Javascript and HMTL together.
+anything after the return is rendered to the screen. {} are used for Js.

 12. Assuming a HTML document with a element,
 ```HTML
 <div id="root"></div>